-Since the management of the Health Management Subgroup did not facilitate the auditors' necessary audit procedures (including field audit) and access to the books and records of the business, the directors of the Company considered that the control over the Health Management Subgroup had been lost.
+Since the management of the Health Management Subgroup did not facilitate the Company's auditors to conduct the necessary audit procedures (including field audit) and to access the books and records of the business, the directors of the Company considered that the control over the Health Management Subgroup had been lost.
 Since then, the directors of the Company neither had control over the operating and financial activities, nor any access to the underlying accounting books and records of the Health Management Subgroup.
-The directors of the Company considered it appropriate to deconsolidate the results, assets, liabilities and cash flows of the Health Management Subgroup as from1 January 2017.
+The directors of the Company considered it appropriate to deconsolidate the results, assets, liabilities and cash flows of the Health Management Subgroup as from 1 January 2017.